Jannes1999/21641412Practical/README.md

 Here we looked at the average size, minimum size and maximum size of the apps given for the given categories.
-They are also rank ordered from highest to lowest average size
+They are also rank ordered from highest to lowest average size.
+This table was created through focussing on the categories and the size variables.
+Through some wrangling and summarising this is the end result.
+As expected the size of gaming, family, Travel & local and Sports are the biggest.